 Annual plants have one growing season.
 They die off completely and won’t come up again next year.
 Most vegetables and many flowers fall into this category.
 Examples are zucchini and marigolds.

 Some vegetables and flowers take two growing seasons to go from seed to flower.
-In the first year they grow structurally, and in the second, bloom.
+In the first year they grow structurally, and in the second, they bloom.
 Some common ones are onions and black-eyed Susans.

 Potted flowers, vegetables, and herbs are tagged with information on when to plant, sun requirements, how to care for, and when to expect maturity.